-Sadiq Abubakar Daba, famously known as Sadiq Daba, is a veteran actor, producer and director who has spent about 40 years of his life behind and in front of the camera.
-From news reading to acting, his sterling career has been crowned with awards and recognition.
+Sadiq Abubakar Daba, famously known as Sadiq Daba, is a veteran actor, producer, and director who spent about 40 years of his life behind and in front of the camera.
+From news reading to acting, his sterling career was crowned with awards and recognition.

 He acted as Bitrus in Cock Crow At Dawn, the popular soap opera that ruled the TV in the 1970s and 1980.
 The stage name has stuck so much that even at 68, most people don’t know Sadiq Daba’s real name as they choose to call him Bitrus.
 “That is the power of television,” According to Sadiq Daba